-Gwen Stefani was born in Anaheim, Calif., in 1969.
-Growing up on the West Coast, mainly in nearby Anaheim, California, she attended California State University, Fullerton.
+Gwen Stefani was born in Fullerton, California, in 1969.
+After growing up on the West Coast, mainly in nearby Anaheim, California, she attended California State University, Fullerton.

 Before becoming a solo artist, Stefani was lead singer for the band No Doubt.
 Stefani’s seven-year relationship and emotional breakup with bassist Tony Kanal provided inspiration for hit songs on their third album, Tragic Kingdom, which sold over 15 million copies internationally.

-In 2009, No Doubt embarked on a reunion concert tour and announced they are recording a new album together.
+In 2009, No Doubt embarked on a reunion concert tour and announced they were recording a new album together.
 Three years later, the group released Push and Shove.

-Stefani has been married to Gavin Rossdale, the lead singer of the rock band Bush, for 13 years before they split in 2015.
-They met in 1995 and their son, Kingston, was born in 2006.
-The couple’s second son, Zuma Nesta Rock Rossdale, was born in August 2008.
+Stefani was married to Gavin Rossdale, the lead singer of the rock band Bush, for 13 years before they split in 2015.
+They met in 1995 and their son, Kingston, was born the following year.
+The couple’s second son, Zuma, was born in August 2008.
 Their third son, Apollo, came along six years later.